 7. Spot and reward your best advocates

-8. Optimize based on data and insights
+8. Optimise based on data and insights

 The Benefits of Brand Advocacy